argoproj/argo-cd/docs/proposals/resource-deletion-with-approval.md

 In order to improve the situation, we propose to introduce `confirm` option for Prune sync option.
 When `confirm` option is set, Argo CD should pause the sync operation
 **before deleting any app resources** and wait for the user to confirm the deletion.
 The confirmation can be done in a very friendly way using Argo CD UI, CLI or API.

+* **Sync Operation status**.
+I suggest not to introduce new sync operation states to avoid disturbing the existing automation around syncing (CI pipelines, scripts etc).
+  If Argo CD is waiting for the operation state should remain `Progressing`.
+Once the user confirms the deletion, the operation should resume.
+* **Sync Waves**.
+The sync wave shuold be "paused" while Argo CD is waiting for the user to confirm the deletion.
+No difference from waiting for the resource to became healthy.

 ### Introduce `confirm` option for Delete sync option.